christos-tsotskas/superMarketExample/README.md

 #Requirements

+Currently, testing on:

-- Windows 10
+- Windows 10, 64 bit
 - java 1.8
 - gradle 4.3
+- (optionally) IDE: Intellij 2017.2.5

 #Instructions

 ##Installation

-from terminal, at the root directory run:
+from the terminal, at the root directory run:

 `gradle build fatJar`

 ##Execution

-from terminal, at the root directory run:
+from the terminal, at the root directory run:

 `PriceBasket item1 item2 item3`